3DOM-FBK/deep-image-matching/docs/getting_started.md

 Deep-Image-Matching can be launched from the Command Line (CLI), from the GUI (note that the GUI is still under development) or use Deep_Image_Matching as a Python library.

+In `assets` folder there are some projects and images for testing.

 ## Run Deep-Image-Matching

 ### Command Line Interface (CLI)